 The synthetic messenger RNA in the vaccines does not enter the nucleus of your cells, nor is it possible for it to incorporate into your genome.
 Your cells break down and dispose of the RNA strand soon after it’s injected.
 So the mRNA vaccines will not impact the DNA inside your sperm, or DNA in any of the other cells in your body.

 What can impact the DNA inside your sperm is illness, such as COVID-19 or influenza, along with smoking, chemical or toxin exposure, and paternal age.
 Damage to the DNA inside your sperm is known as sperm DNA fragmentation.

 Should I get the COVID-19 vaccine if my partner and I are trying to conceive?

 The Society for Male Reproduction and Urology (SMRU) and the Society for the Study of Male Reproduction (SSMR), two major male fertility medical organizations, are both recommending that the COVID-19 vaccine should be offered to men desiring fertility when they meet the criteria for vaccination.
 Similarly, ASRM has issued guidance that patients who are trying to conceive or going through fertility treatments should be encouraged to receive the vaccine.

-One caveat: If you and your partner are undergoing fertility treatment, you may want to time your shots so that the potential impact of fever post-vaccination won’t affect your cycle.
-We recommend talking to your doctor about this.
+The mRNA vaccines do not appear to affect sperm count or motility, so vaccination should not impact the outcomes of fertility treatment.
+However, if you and your partner are undergoing fertility treatment, you may want to talk to your doctor about timing, so that the potential impact — however small — of fever post-vaccination won’t affect your cycle.

 Does COVID-19 affect male fertility?